 - Governance: By incorporating benefit for others into its vision and mission and then taking action to make those words reality, ACU weaves purpose throughout its operations and builds a stakeholder mindset among employees, Reimer says.
 “Our vision statement includes the phrase ‘a sustainable future for all.’
-When you add those last two words, it means you always must ask the question: Where are we still not where we want to be?
+When you add those last two words, it means you always must ask the question: [In what ways] are we still not where we want to be?
 Who are those who are most systematically excluded and what is our role in changing that?” he says.
 “When that’s your vision, the rest flows out, and then it shows up in your values.
 And it shows up in your strategic plan.”
 In fact, Reimer says ACU’s strategic plan includes not only financial metrics but measures of the well-being of stakeholders — community, employees, customers, and the environment.
 By tying those stakeholder measures to employee compensation, ACU reinforces what matters to the company and advances its social and environmental goals.
 “If people know that compensation is tied to reaching greenhouse gas emissions targets, that becomes a serious focus,” Reimer says.
 “Sometimes people wonder, ‘Well, is that all you’re measuring?’
 No, we’re also measuring growth and member satisfaction and all the pieces that contribute to financial strength, which ensures our ability to live our mission and achieve the outcomes we’re seeking.
 Profit isn’t the purpose, but it’s key to the sustainability of our mission.”

 - Customers: For most companies, customers and owners are two different stakeholder groups.
 But at ACU, they are one and the same.
 “We’re always talking with our members, who are also our owners,” Reimer says.
 “We send surveys to members regularly to get their thoughts on how we’re doing and let us know when something isn’t working for them.”
 ACU aims to remove barriers to banking with outreach to underbanked and underserved people.
 This includes financial empowerment and literacy outreach and home-ownership programs for Indigenous families.
 “We’ve opened branches where other banks have closed and left,” Reimer says.
 “Everything has come because we’re engaged with the customers, listening and asking where are we still not living our vision as a society and where is the role for a credit union?”